-- The New Bus Network has been implemented across the Auckland region, adopting a more legible network design and integrated journey approach across all transport modes, together with updated infrastructure. - The Transport Design Manual has been completed and released.
+- The New Network has been implemented across the Auckland region, adopting a more legible network design and integrated journey approach across all transport modes, together with updated infrastructure. - The Transport Design Manual has been completed and released.
 This manual includes standards for all transport system users and infrastructure (including public transport) and has reviewed the Auckland Transport Code of Practice.
-Interchange Design and Bus Stop Infrastructure guidelines are in use and infrastructure standards and requirements incorporate accessibility considerations. - Two advocacy interaction groups have been formed, Public Transport Accessibility Group (PTAG) and Capital Projects Accessibility Group (CPAG), to enable interaction between AT and various accessibility groups and facilitate early involvement in proposals and projects ahead of finalisation. - As part of the operation of these groups, engagement on projects such as Downtown Ferry Terminal, Otahuhu and Manukau interchange has been undertaken, to drive better outcomes. - Consultation material is supplied in accessible formats for Auckland Transport projects and
+Interchange Design and Bus Stop Infrastructure guidelines are in use and infrastructure standards and requirements incorporate accessibility considerations. - Two advocacy interaction groups have been formed, Public Transport Accessibility Group (PTAG) and Capital Projects Accessibility Group (CPAG), to enable interaction between AT and various accessibility groups and facilitate early involvement in proposals and projects ahead of finalisation.

+PTAG and CPAG continue to be a valuable source of knowledge and advocacy for AT.
+As part of the operation of these groups, engagement on projects such as Downtown Ferry Terminal, Otahuhu and Manukau interchange has been undertaken, to drive better outcomes.
+In 2021, a sign language interpreter was at every meeting to be inclusive of those with hearing impairments.

-- face-to-face opportunities are available for public information and questions. - Mobility parking is provided in all AT parking buildings and the first 2 hours are free for mobility permit holders.
+- Consultation material is supplied in accessible formats for Auckland Transport projects and face-to-face opportunities are available for public information and questions. - Mobility parking is provided in all AT parking buildings and the first 2 hours are free for mobility permit holders.
 Parking is also free after 6pm and on weekends.
 Many mobility parking spaces have been installed on-street.
 At these spaces, mobility permit holders may park for one additional hour beyond the set time restriction.
-At all time-restricted parking spaces on-street, mobility permit holders may park for double the time restriction indicated on parking signage in on-street areas with P120 and below (excluding mobility spaces themselves). - Audio on public transport has started rollout all trains and many Link buses have on-board audio capability for next-stop announcements. - Automatic platform announcements are now provided at train stations, to advise customers of train arrivals and departures.
-These are currently live at terminus stations: Britomart, Swanson, Papakura, Pukekohe, Onehunga and Manukau. - Website information meets international standards; and an accessible AT HOP card email and text service was introduced to advise accessibility customers of transactions and card balances.
+At all timerestricted parking spaces on-street, mobility permit holders may park for double the time restriction indicated on parking signage in on-street areas with P120 and below (excluding mobility spaces themselves). - Automatic platform announcements are now provided at train stations, to advise customers of train arrivals and departures.
+These are currently live at terminus stations: Britomart, Swanson, Papakura, Pukekohe, Onehunga and Manukau. - Website information meets international standards; and an accessible AT HOP card email and text service was introduced to advise accessibility customers of transactions and card balances. - The AT Signage Manual was completed, including outlining the signage needs and standards for customers with accessible needs.

-- The AT Signage Manual was completed, including outlining the signage needs and standards for customers with accessible needs. - The AT Mobile app has been updated for real time information and notifications. - An option in the AT Park app displays mobility parking space locations in all paid parking areas.
-All mobility parking spaces are also shown on the Auckland Transport website with information including access and time limits. - Platform markings are provided at some train stations to indicate where accessible carriages will stop. - Continued funding of fare discounts on Total Mobility services maximises options for those with accessibility needs by providing an alternative mode of travel for people who cannot easily access public transport.

-- Auckland Transport has partnered with key agencies to develop the Vision Zero Strategy for Tāmaki Makaurau, which includes priority focus areas in reducing transport deaths and injuries for vulnerable transport users and ensuring safe transportation is equitable regardless of age, ethnicity, ability and socio-economic status. - Auckland Transport has developed an Auckland Transport Diversity and Inclusion Strategy which includes accessibility awareness and strategies and has formed an Auckland Transport Diversity and Inclusion Leadership Team to provide governance and awareness across Auckland Transport.
+- The AT Mobile app has been updated for real time information and notifications. - An option in the AT Park app displays mobility parking space locations in all paid parking areas.
+All mobility parking spaces are also shown on the Auckland Transport website with information including access and time limits. - Platform markings are provided at some train stations to indicate where accessible carriages will stop. - Continued funding of fare discounts on Total Mobility services maximises options for those with accessibility needs by providing an alternative mode of travel for people who cannot easily access public transport. - Auckland Transport has partnered with key agencies to develop the Vision Zero Strategy for Tāmaki Makaurau, which includes priority focus areas in reducing transport deaths and injuries for vulnerable transport users and ensuring safe transportation is equitable regardless of age, ethnicity, ability and socio-economic status. - Auckland Transport has developed an Auckland Transport Diversity and Inclusion Strategy which includes accessibility awareness and strategies and has formed an Auckland Transport Diversity and Inclusion Leadership Team to provide governance and awareness across Auckland Transport.